What to know about NBA in-season tournament: Schedule, team groups, how to watch

 Additionally, the NBA developed a special basketball court design for every team to use during group play and the knockout-round quarterfinals.
 These courts are completely painted in a color scheme distinct to each team with a unified design template.
 This is the first time in league history that an alternate court has been used for all 30 teams.
 The Celtics, Bulls, Lakers, Pelicans and Trail Blazers have never played on an alternate court in their franchise histories.

-Teams unveiled their "City Edition" jerseys this week, which will be worn by the home team during in-season tournament games.
+Teams unveiled their "City Edition" jerseys, which will be worn by the home team during in-season tournament games.

 The NBA is on the verge of a new media rights deal, and the in-season tournament is something it can sell to television partners or streaming companies.
 The ramifications of a new big-money deal would benefit everyone involved with the NBA.